hyyyy96/NCEPU-GRSCD-Dataset/README.md

 ### 4.1 Direct Download

-The **NCEPU-GRSCD** dataset (including raw RGB images and processed Optical Flow maps) is hosted on Google Drive.
+The **NCEPU-GRSCD** dataset  is hosted on Google Drive.
 You can access and download the full dataset via the link below:

 Google Drive Link:  [NCEPU-GRSCD Dataset](https://drive.google.com/drive/folders/1rTxVDREpT_1Wws0FEVmdzihim04nyNMC?usp=drive_link)